Homework

 Students in KS4 ICT will usually be assigned one homework task per week.
 In Year 9, homework will mostly consist of activities to support the skills students are working on in practical lessons, such as keyword retrieval.
 In Year 10, homework will usually consist of tasks in support of their Non-Exam Assessment project which will vary throughout the year.
 In Year 11, homework will consist of keyword retrieval and practice questions based on the topics being taught in lessons, to help embed concepts into students' long-term memory.
 The purpose of homework in KS4 is to reinforce key learning concepts or to complete necessary tasks when working to a brief.

 Students in KS4 Computer Science will usually be assigned one homework task per week depending on the topic students are currently learning in lessons.
 The purpose is to provide opportunity for retrieval practice of previously taught topics or to provide additional opportunity for practice of key skills.
-Students will complete homework tasks on a variety of platforms, including Google Colab for programming and Knowitall Ninja for theory.
+Students will complete homework tasks on a variety of platforms, including Google Colab or Coder+ for programming and Knowitall Ninja for theory.
 Depending on the topic, students may be assigned revision tasks such as watching a short video or answering practice exam questions.
 Students will also be assigned revision tasks supported by a variety of online resources.

 Dance

-KS4 Dance homework will be varied from practical tasks including rehearsing phrases, dances or choreography.
+Homework will be varied from practical tasks including rehearsing phrases, dances or choreography.
 Theory will involve exam questions linking to all three sections of the written paper.
 This will include hypothetical choreography questions, questions linked to own performance, including physical, expressive and mental skills, as well as questions analysing the six professional dance works.

 Drama